unibo-spe/spe-slides/content/09-containerization/_index.md

             secret_name:
                 external: true
                 name: "the name used when creating the secret"
-                # this may be different than secret_name
+                # this may be different from secret_name
         ```

 - in any case, the secret's mount point should be specified at the service level: